HansjoergW/sec-fincancial-statement-data-set/doc_main/read.md

 you can leave the example "your.email@goeshere.com".

 # Attention when using on Windows
-In order to support parallel processing, this library uses the processing package.
+In order to support parallel processing, this library uses the multiprocessing package.
 For instance when transforming the zip files to the parquet format or when reading data from different files.

 However, in order for it to work on Windows when calling `python yourscript.py`, it is necessary that the logic